sefacicek/SprayDrying/README.md

 # SprayDrying
-This is a Mathematical Model of Spray Drying Process
+This is a Mathematical Model of Spray Drying Process designed by Sefa Çiçek